 Long-haul truck drivers spend countless hours on the road, often stopping to rest where they need electricity to power heating, cooling and electronic equipment.
+Traditionally, truck drivers keep their engines idling to maintain these features, but this practice results in increased fuel consumption, engine wear and environmental damage.

 That’s where auxiliary power units (APU) work in trucks.
 An APU is an independent power source that allows truck drivers to operate essential systems without keeping the main engine running in idle mode.
+In this article, we will discuss in detail what is an APU is, how it works, its types, benefits and other key aspects.

-What is An APUs On a Semi-Truck?
+What is An APU On a Truck (Auxiliary Power Unit)?

 This APU unit helps drivers reduce fuel consumption, reduce wear and tear on the main engine and comply with anti-idling laws in many states.

-How Does an APUs Work in Semi-Truck?
+How Does an APU Work On a Truck?

 - Climate Control – Air conditioning and heating for a comfortable rest environment.